Vasu77df/VasuperSiteSource/content/en/posts/debian-image-debootstrap.md

 We would need a raw disk image to provide to vendors that they `dd` as a lot of manufacturers expect the image to be in this format for imaging clients on the factory floor

-We already have build an iso file.
+We already have built an iso file.
 We can use that to create our raw disk image.

 ### Create a new sparse disk image